 Emissions for 2023-24 are shown on page 135.
-All the emissions shown use location-based reporting.
+All the emissions shown use location-based reporting and represent an April to March year as this is consistent with the Company's regulatory performance reporting.

 The Modern Slavery Act 2015